 Create an RSS-Driven campaign

 If you have a tour diary or another blog connected to your website, you might want to set up an RSS-Driven campaign to help automate the process.
 RSS stands for “really simple syndication,” and it’s an easy way for people to follow your blog updates without having to check in routinely on your website to see if you’ve posted anything new.
 A blog can be a great tool, but many people prefer to read updates in their inboxes instead.
 MailChimp’s RSS-Driven campaigns provide an easy solution for automatically sending your new content via email.
 Here’s how to create one:

 From your MailChimp dashboard, click the Create Campaign pull-down menu, and choose RSS-Driven Campaign.

-Enter the URL of your blog.
+Enter the URL of your RSS feed.

 Why should I use MailChimp instead of FeedBurner for RSS-to-email newsletters?

 FeedBurner is a great product, but we can do some things that it can’t.
 We provide tools like fully customizable templates, open and click tracking, bounce management, list cleaning, and spam-filter check.
 You can auto-tweet your campaigns from MailChimp; you can tie your Google Analytics account to MailChimp and see how your site traffic is affected by your email campaigns; you can even send email in a mobile-friendly format for people who read on their phones.
 Need more convincing?
 FeedBurner doesn’t allow you to choose when you send your RSS updates, but you can choose when to send by hour with MailChimp.
 You can personalize your newsletters with MailChimp’s merge tags; you can segment your campaigns by frequency and interests—and it’s completely free for lists under 2,000 subscribers.
-Plus, if you just love the look of FeedBurner emails, you can use MailChimp’s FeedBurner template.

 My RSS feed isn’t working.
 Am I doing something wrong?